peterkaminski/intention-action-gap-wiki/Anscombe's Theory of Intention.md

 Anscombe's work directly influences:
 - [[Planning Theory]] through its emphasis on intention as distinct from mere desire
-- [[Phenomenological Approaches]] by highlighting the first-person perspective
+- [[Husserlian Phenomenology]] by highlighting the first-person perspective
 - [[Non-Causalist Theories]] through her resistance to simple causal models
 - [[Ethics of Care]] in recognizing the interpretive challenges in relationships